Atlas975/Notes/Databases/Database_fundamentals.md

 - Duplicate data can be present (columns & rows)
 - Data access difficult to manage, unable to generate complex queries
 - Multiple owners, files, location making security difficult
-- Few automates checks for data entry/conversion
+- Few automated checks for data entry/conversion
 # DBMS
 - Provides an efficient and reliable way to store large amount of persistent data
 - A DBMS provides 3 main services: